x4901/kiwi-news-deploy/README.md

 ## Creating a VM with Terraform

-This example uses the Hetzner Cloud, but since the requirements are minimal other providers could be used easily.
+This example uses the Hetzner Cloud, but since the requirements are minimal, other providers could be used easily instead.

 The recipe creates one small VM with 4GB RAM and 40GB disk space.
-Node.js and npm are pre-installed.

 ```sh
 cd tf